FASHION

 Kitu Kali

 They are a fashion brand that uses vibrant African fabrics to create unique Apparel and Footwear.
-Their core purpose is to impact local communities wherever possible throughout our supply chain.
-Their focus on creativity, style and quality has allowed them to become a recognized brand in Kenya with 6 retail outlets across the country, and have started making their mark in the UK, Europe and US.
+Their core purpose is to impact local communities wherever possible throughout their supply chain.
+Their focus on creativity, style and quality has allowed them to become a recognized brand in Kenya with 7 retail outlets across the country, and have started making their mark in the UK, Europe and US.

 La Oculta